Guinness VCT Hero 2

 Guinness looks for companies that operate within a growing sector, with a sound business plan, and which are not reliant on a small customer base.
 It also seeks experienced management teams, whose incentives are aligned with shareholders’ interests and with a demonstrable regard for effective corporate governance.

-The VCT has net assets of £11.4 million and a portfolio of 21 companies (June 2025), collectively valued at approximately £7.8 million.
-The remainder is held in money market funds and cash.
+The VCT has net assets of £16.6 million and a portfolio of 22 companies, collectively valued at approximately £9.6 million.
+The remainder is held in cash and cash equivalents (March 2026).

 Exit track record

-As this is a new VCT it has yet to make any full exits or experience a failure – though it has partially exited a stake in Plotbox (detailed below).
+As this is a new VCT it has yet to make any full exits – though it has partially exited a stake in Plotbox (detailed below).

 Example of previous failure